cs-ozgur/lambda/README.md

 ## Road map

+- Persist configurations between server restarts.
-- Support for event sources such as AWS DynamoDB and AWS Kinesis Streams
+- Support for event sources such as AWS DynamoDB and AWS Kinesis Streams.
+- More examples
+- ?

 ## lambda-bridge-server